Mutual Information, Neural Networks and the Renormalization Group

 The renormalization group (RG) approach has been one of the conceptually most profound tools of theoretical physics since its inception.
 It underlies the seminal work on critical phenomena \cite{RevModPhys.47.773}, the discovery of asymptotic freedom in quantum chromodynamics \cite{PhysRevLett.30.1346}, and of the Kosterlitz-Thouless phase transition \cite{ber,kt}.
 The RG is not a monolith, but rather a conceptual framework comprising different techniques: real-space RG \cite{Kadanoff}, functional RG \cite{WETTERICH199390}, density matrix renormalization group (DMRG) \cite{PhysRevLett.69.2863}, among others.
 While all those schemes differ quite substantially in details, style and applicability there is an underlying physical intuition which encompasses all of them -- the essence of RG lies in identifying the ``relevant'' degrees of freedom and integrating out the ``irrelevant'' ones iteratively, thereby arriving at a universal, low-energy effective theory.
 However potent the RG idea, those relevant degrees of freedom need to be identified first \cite{PhysRevLett.43.1434,PhysRevB.87.115144}.
 This is often a challenging conceptual step, particularly for strongly interacting systems and may involve a sequence of mathematical mappings to models, whose behaviour is better understood \cite{PhysRevB.87.161118,Auerbach}.

-Here we introduce an artificial neural network algorithm identifying the physically relevant degrees of freedom in a spatial region.
-The input data are samples of the probability distribution of the system configurations, no further knowledge about the microscopic details of the system is provided.
-The internal parameters of the network, which ultimately encode the degrees of freedom of interest, are optimized ('learned', in neural networks parlance) by a training algorithm based on evaluating real-space mutual information (RSMI) between spatially separated regions.
-We validate our approach by studying the Ising and dimer models of classical statistical physics in two dimensions; the robustness of RSMI algorithm to physically irrelevant noise is demonstrated.
+Here we introduce an artificial neural network algorithm iteratively identifying the physically relevant degrees of freedom in a spatial region and performing an RG coarse-graining step.
+The input data are samples of the system configurations drawn from a Boltzmann distribution, no further knowledge about the microscopic details of the system is provided.
+The internal parameters of the network, which ultimately encode the degrees of freedom of interest at each step, are optimized ('learned', in neural networks parlance) by a training algorithm based on evaluating real-space mutual information (RSMI) between spatially separated regions.
+We validate our approach by studying the Ising and dimer models of classical statistical physics in two dimensions.
+We obtain the RG flow and extract the Ising critical exponent.
+The robustness of the RSMI algorithm to physically irrelevant noise is demonstrated.

-The correct distillation of the important degrees of freedom, in the spirit of a real-space RG procedure \cite{Kadanoff}, is not only a crucial technical step -- it allows to gain insights about the correct way of thinking about the problem at hand.
+The identification of the important degrees of freedom, and ability to execute real-space RG procedure \cite{Kadanoff}, has significance not only quantitative but also conceptual: it allows to gain insights about the correct way of thinking about the problem at hand, raising the prospect that machine learning techniques may augment the scientific inquiry in a fundamental fashion. .